AmazingCow/site/src/opensource/game/game_kaboom/posts/_index.md

 {!HTMLSTART!}
 {!NAVIGATIONBAR!}

-# Game RamIt
+# Game Kaboom

 ## Posts

-There is no post for Game RamIt yet...
+There is no post for Game Kaboom yet...

 {!FOOTER!}
 {!HTMLEND!}